codeoverflow-org/chatoverflow/.github/ISSUE_TEMPLATE/bug.md

 ### Error Log
 <!-- If the console contains some information that could
-help identifing the problem paste them in the next empty line -->
+help identifying the problem paste them in the next empty line -->
 ```

 ```